 When you’re thinking about ways to direct traffic to your website, Reddit may not be your first option.
 But it should!
 According to the latest data from Reddit, the platform is the 5th most visited website in the US.
 It has more than 330 million monthly active users, and an average of 1.6 billion unique visits each month.
-This puts Reddit on par with Twitter as top social networks in terms of usage!
+This should be a good enough reason to use Reddit to increase traffic to your website but let’s dig deeper!

 But what is Reddit?
 Reddit is a collection of thousands of communities (called subreddits) built around specific topics, ideas, or hobbies.
 While some subreddits have millions of followers, others are pretty small.
 Each subreddit has its own rules, moderators, and overall atmosphere depending on its followers.